castellanosfelipe/Scritps-Manipulation-Excel/README.md

 This repository was created with the propous of support the manipulation of the documents in format excel :art: if you want export the scripts to file executable, lead the next process:

-## 1. Open the script in the code editor
+## 1. Open the script in the code editor.
-## 2. Install the library "Pyinstaller" with the next command
+## 2. Install the library "Pyinstaller" with the next command.

    <code> pip install pyinstaller </code>